canonical/lxd/doc/instances.md

 This level of customization can be achieved through the `raw.qemu.conf` config option, which supports a format similar to `qemu.conf` with some additions.
-For example, here's how to override the default "virtio-gpu-pci" GPU driver:
+Here's how to override the default "virtio-gpu-pci" GPU driver:

 ```
 raw.qemu.conf: |-